kilik911/Disguise-My-App-Landing-Page/README.md

 ## 📄 License

-This landing page template is open source.
-Feel free to use it for your own projects.
+This landing page is part of the Disguise My App project.
+The landing page template portions are open source.

 ## 🤝 Contributing